ZJU-ACES-ISE/chatunitest-maven-plugin/README.md

 ## Precautions
 ### 1.COVERUP
 Initial use may result in an error.
-It is necessary to place the Jacoco-inintegration-1.0-SNAPSHOT.jar under the resources directory into a specified directory (usually the repository corresponding to Maven specified by the system), and obtain the path based on the error message.
+Please extract the Jacoco-integration.zip file from the resources directory to the specified directory (io \ Github \ ZJU-ACES-ISE)

 ### 2. HITS
-① Slices are stored in tmp \ chatunitest info \ project name \ methodSlice
+① Slices are stored in tmp \ chatunitest info \ {project name} \ methodSlice

 ② Weak model capability may result in the inability to generate slices